Wonderful Weekend Wanders 500 Rai Floating Resort, Khao Sok, Thailand

 Sunrise

-We get up at 6 am each day just to see the not to be missed sunrise and misty mountains in our pyjamas!
+We get up at 6 a.m. daily just to see the not-to-be-missed sunrise and misty mountains in our pyjamas!
 We discover we’re not alone and wave cheerily at our neighbours.
-Even more exciting was the discovery that the coffee machine is up and running early, now if you could dial in your cup of tea or coffee to enjoy in your room now that would be magic!
+Even more exciting was the discovery that the coffee machine is up and running early.
+Now, if you could dial in your cup of tea or coffee to enjoy in your room, that would be magic!

 It is hard to tear yourself away from that view…